-We understand from above that a digital signature can be generated from a public-private key pair – 1 private key for 1 public key.
+Public-private pair key is required to generate digital signatures.
 In multisig, the pairing goes beyond the 1:1.
 It changes the equation to multiple private keys mapped to a single public key.
-Furthermore, a rule can be made on how many private keys are required to generate a valid signature.
+Furthermore, we can create a rule outlining the number of private keys required to generate valid signature.

 Let us go back to our example, Green runs a business with his partner Blue.
 A key paired created is of type 2 out of 2.
 Then while interacting with Red, the only way to generate a valid signature requires both Green and Blue private key too.
-If the signature is generated by only one of them, the signature is invalid:
+If either of them sign a transaction with only their key, it becomes invalid:

-To take this further, if there is a new business partner Yellow, a new pair can be generated with 3 out of 3 rule.
+To expand this, let’s assume there is a new partner – Yellow.
+So, we can create a new key “pair”.
+This will follow 3 out of 3 rule.
 So, unless all three sign there is no way to generate a valid signature.

 The important point here is the combination can be anything we want.
 So, we can do –

 3 out 5 – 3 keys required out of 5

 2 out 5 – 2 keys required out of 5

 7 out of 10 – 7 keys required out of 10

 Now that we have resolved the ownership problem, here’s the second one – While the public key infrastructure (PKI) works for two-way communication.
 How do we ensure mass communication between people for currency transactions?
 We will cover this aspect in part 2.